 The young adult’s developmental and sensory processing profiles were detailed in part 1.
 Discussed there as well was how important these Floortime sessions are to developing the early social-emotional capacities.
 It is a slow process that happens over time with repeated practice at back-and-forth interactions.
 But even watching all 3 parts of this video series, you can already see the progress that is being made in Floortime with this family.

 Dad was asked how his Floortime is going with his son.
 Dad said that his son is enjoying it.
 He reports that he is seeing more circles of communication with his son, but that he has to watch closely because his son always has different ideas and it’s hard to hear what he’s saying.
 Dad tries to see if his son will initiate interactions on his own by trying to put more opportunities in front of him.
-This is an important piece and so essential to supporting his son’s social-emotional capacities at FEDC 3, the third functional emotional developmental capacity: purposeful two-way communication.
+This is an important piece and so essential to supporting his son’s social-emotional capacities at FEDC 3, the third functional emotional developmental capacity: Intentionality and Two-Way Communication.

 Supporting His Son Up the Developmental Ladder